hashicorp/terraform/website/source/docs/providers/aws/r/db_option_group.html.markdown

 The following arguments are supported:

 * `name` - (Optional, Forces new resource) The name of the option group.
 If omitted, Terraform will assign a random, unique name.
-This is converted to lowercase, as is stored in AWS.
+Must be lowercase, to match as it is stored in AWS.
 * `name_prefix` - (Optional, Forces new resource) Creates a unique name beginning with the specified prefix.
 Conflicts with `name`.
-This is converted to lowercase, as is stored in AWS.
+Must be lowercase, to match as it is stored in AWS.
 * `option_group_description` - (Optional) The description of the option group.
 Defaults to "Managed by Terraform".
 * `engine_name` - (Required) Specifies the name of the engine that this option group should be associated with.
 * `major_engine_version` - (Required) Specifies the major version of the engine that this option group should be associated with.